top of page

 Storytellers play through their imagination, creating new worlds to read or perform.
 They also enjoy reading, watching films, dramas and theatre productions.

-Considering the importance of play it is far from childish.
+Considering the importance of play, it is far from childish.
 It has so many benefits and fulfils the core foundation of self-esteem which is made up of self-compassion, self-worth and continual growth and mastery.
 Play may also expand our social network, increase our confidence levels and replenish our energy.
 Far from being childish it is a useful, fun aspect of self-care.

 bottom of page